 Efficacy

-Efficacy of neoadjuvant chemotherapy was tested using pathological examination.
+The efficacy of neoadjuvant chemotherapy was tested using pathological examination.
 Tumour regression grade was quantified using the Becker classification[9].
 This classification gave an estimation of the percentage of vital tumour cells in the tumour core: TRG1a means complete pathological response; TRG1b means subtotal regression with less than 10% of residual tumour cells; TRG2 means partial regression with around to 10% to 50% of viable tumour cells and TRG3 means no or minor regression[10].

 Statistical analysis

 Toxicity and response to neoadjuvant chemotherapy were evaluated in the intent-to-treat population, defined as patients who received at least one cycle of TeFOX with or without trastuzumab.
 Toxicity of neoadjuvant and adjuvant chemotherapy as well as surgery related toxicities were evaluated.
 Time to relapse was defined as the time between surgery and the discovery of the first metastatic site.
 All patients alive without disease relapse at the last follow-up date were censored.
-Overall survival (OS) was defined as the time between the first cycle of chemotherapy and death (all causes).
+OS was defined as the time between the first cycle of chemotherapy and death (all causes).
 All patients alive at the last follow-up date were censored.
 Survival curves were estimated using the Kaplan–Meier method.
 Median follow-up and its 95% confidence interval (CI) were calculated with the reverse Kaplan–Meier method.
-All statistical analysis were performed using MedCalc Software.
+All statistical analyses were performed using MedCalc Software.

 Results